Child Geometry Output Data

 Children in Static Body and Moving Body Families

-The quality of the surface-variable output is directly related to the resolution and quality of the underlying computational mesh.
-Surface variables are evaluated from the fluid cells adjacent to the geometry, so finer meshes generally produce smoother and more accurate surface fields.
-For Surface file types, the exported mesh resolution can be adjusted using the Edit Mesh command.
-For Mesh file types, the exported surface cannot be modified; the solver uses the tessellation provided by the input mesh.
+The quality of the surface-resolved Static Body Output Data and Moving Body Output Data is directly related to the resolution and quality of the underlying computational mesh.
+Surface variables are evaluated from the fluid voxels adjacent to the geometry, so finer lattice spacings generally produce smoother and more accurate surface fields.
+For geometry that come into the model as a surface file type (e.g., IGES, STEP, Parasolid, etc.), the exported mesh resolution can be adjusted using the Edit Mesh command.
+See also this tutorial on Predicting Forces on Solid Bodies

 Children in Other Families